ChatGTHB/JavaPractises/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/ChatGTHB/JavaPatikaProjects?style=for-the-badge)

 ## 💡 Introduction
-Welcome to the JavaPractises repository!
+Welcome to the Java Practice Lab repository!
 This project is designed to provide a comprehensive set of exercises to strengthen your core Java skills.
 Whether you're a beginner or looking to solidify your understanding, these exercises will guide you through fundamental and advanced Java topics.

 ## Table of Contents
 - [💡 Introduction](#💡-introduction)